kwamevaughan/paan-africa/REFACTORING_COMPLETE.md

 ## Summary

-Successfully refactored the summit.js page from **2265 lines** into modular, reusable components.
+Successfully refactored the summit.js page from **2264 lines to 348 lines** (85% reduction) using modular, reusable components.

 ## Components Created (12 Total)